 How do you make a blueberry pie?

 - Prepare the crust: Use the food processor to combine the ingredients until crumbs form and then, add water little by little until you get the desired dough consistency.
-Divide the dough in two, roll to flatten into two circles, then, refrigerate covered in plastic wrap for at least an hour.
+Divide the dough into two, roll to flatten into two circles, then, refrigerate covered in plastic wrap for at least an hour.

 - Prepare the filling: Combine all the ingredients in one bowl except for the garnish, butter, and egg mixture.
 Set this aside and preheat the oven at 400 degrees F.